 1. Public Cloud

 However, since public cloud environments are used to store huge amounts of data, they are often the target of malicious parties.
-A 2018 report by McAfee shows that about 25 percent of companies that use public cloud have suffered data breaches.
+A 2018 report by McAfee shows that about 25 per cent of companies that use the public cloud have suffered data breaches.